johannlilly/youtube_decypher-media_ethereum-dapp/README.md

 A constructor is a function that has the same name as name of contract.
 It runs once and only once: upon creation of the contract, and never again.
 This is where you deal with initialization.

+#### constructor arguments

+The constructor can take statically-typed arguments.
+These variables are defined upon creation of the contract.
+In our example, set the state and arbiter variables to the arguments passed to the constructor.

 ### msg object

 msg object contains information about the transaction that is calling into the current contract.
 In the case of a constructor function, the transaction calling into is also the transaction that is creating the function.

 #### msg.sender

 Access the address of whoever is calling the contract